 Ecommerce fit: The per-project pricing model is useful for ecommerce brands with multiple product lines.
 You can set up separate projects for each category (electronics, apparel, home goods) and monitor how AI search engines treat each one independently.
 The Actions task queue gives specific optimization steps rather than generic dashboards, which helps ecommerce teams prioritize which product categories to optimize first.

 Limitations for ecommerce: Monitoring and task recommendations only.
 No content execution, no Reddit, no YouTube, no product feed integration.
 Your team executes every task manually.
-At $505/mo for the top tier, the cost approaches execution platforms that actually create the content.
+At $495/mo for the top tier, the cost approaches execution platforms that actually create the content.
+Peec's genuine strengths are bundled brand-sentiment scoring and multilingual coverage across 100+ languages with country breakdowns.

 Best ecommerce use case: Multi-brand or multi-category ecommerce operations that need per-project monitoring and have an in-house content team to act on the task queue.